Early Life and Education

-Tim Cook was born on November 1, 1960, in Mobile, Alabama.
-He grew up in Robertsdale, Alabama, where his father worked at a shipyard and his mother was a pharmacy worker.
-Cook graduated salutatorian from Robertsdale High School in 1978.
-He received a Bachelor of Science in industrial engineering from Auburn University in 1982 and later earned a Master of Business Administration from Duke University in 1988, where he was a Fuqua Scholar.
+Timothy Donald Cook was born in Mobile, Alabama, on November 1, 1960.
+He grew up in Robertsdale, Alabama, where he graduated from Robertsdale High School in 1978.
+He then earned a Bachelor of Science in industrial engineering from Auburn University in 1982 and a Master of Business Administration from Duke University's Fuqua School of Business in 1988.

 Rise to Success